Skip to main content

 Case Summary

-In January 2018, a Supplemental Statement of the Case denied TDIU and service connection for a psych condition, which is how both PTSD and depression are categorized.
-CCK then took the case in March 2018.
+In January 2018, a Supplemental Statement of the Case denied TDIU and service connection for a psych condition, which is how PTSD and depression are categorized.
+CCK took the case in March 2018.

 CCK Fights for the Veteran’s Benefits